eucp-project/storyboards/content/usecase_0/panel_1.md

 ## Wheat harvest months
 The harvested month is retrieved from the MIRCA2000 dataset.
 For each grid box, the forecast quality evaluation of initialized decadal prediction is carried-out for the months preceding the harvest of wheat on a global spatial scale and therefore the presented results in this evaluation will correspond to different times of the year for different regions.

-## More information

-Detailed information is available in the [reference paper](https://www.nature.com/articles/s41612-021-00189-4).